lupuuss/Mokkery/README.md

 println(container.values) // prints ["Book 1"]
 ```

 Currently, arguments capturing works only for regular arguments.
+Support for mixing with composite matchers
-Support for varargs will be implemented in next releases.
+(like logical matchers) and varargs will be implemented in next releases.